Sush-punekar/Demo/README.md

 # Demo
-Create a First Git Repository
+This is a My First Git Repository
+Author - Sushant Punekar